Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

-In a consular emergency, if you are unable to contact the above missions you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you are unable to contact the above missions in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 The rainy season is June to October when flooding may occur.
 Roads may be blocked due to flood waters.
-Information on natural disasters can be obtained from the

-If a natural disaster occurs, follow the advice of local authorities.
+- follow the advice of local authorities